Confinement and shear effects on the rotational diffusion of a minimal virus-inspired colloidal particle: Oscillatory shear effects on the rotational diffusion of a virus

-These results indicate that the rotational dynamics of the virus is influenced by its architecture only at high Péclet numbers, where the oscillatory flow dominates over thermal fluctuations under confinement, even though the peplomers are small compared to the viral diameter.
+For high $Pe$ values (Figs. \ref{picos} (a) and (b)), a first crossover appears around $t \sim 500$, followed by a second crossover at $t \sim 3000$, beyond which the MSAD reaches a long-time diffusive regime.
+In contrast, at intermediate and low $Pe$ (see Figs. \ref{picos} (c) and (d)), this early-time characteristic ($t \sim 500$) is not clearly observed, and the system transitions more directly to diffusive behavior.
+The early-time crossover observed at high $Pe$ is attributed to transient advection associated with strong shear flow, since this crossover is not observed when thermal fluctuations dominate or compete.
+All curves exhibit a similar scaling consistent with diffusive in the time interval $\sim 10^3<t<10^4$, which is used for linear fits (solid lines).
+MSAD for $t>2\times10^4$ is not taking in count for the linear fit (brown shaded region on panels of Fig. \ref{picos}) since noise dominates at long-times.

-Once the rotational dynamics of the virus model have been analyzed for all cases in Fig. \ref{picos} and since each MSAD curve reaches a well-defined long-time diffusive regime, we have extracted the corresponding rotational diffusion coefficient $D_r$ using Eq. (\ref{Delta_Dr}).
-Fig. \ref{rotational} shows $D_r$ as a function of peplomer concentration, organized into four panels corresponding to the same values of $Pe$ reported in Fig. \ref{picos}.
-Additional intermediate $Pe$ cases are provided in Fig. S$1$B - S$4$B, ESI\dag).
+For high and low $Pe$ (Figs. \ref{picos} (a), (b), and (d)), the rotational diffusion coefficient $D_r$ shows an overall decreasing trend as the number of peplomers increases.
+In contrast, at intermediate values of the Péclet number, $Pe$ (Fig. \ref{picos} (c)), this dependence becomes attenuated and less sharply defined, owing to the competing influences of shear and thermal fluctuations.
+These observations suggest that the rotational dynamics of the virus is influenced by its surface architecture at high and low Péclet numbers, even though the peplomers are small compared to the viral diameter.

-In Fig. \ref{rotational}(a) ($Pe = 22.6$), $D_r$ decreases from ($1.39$ to $0.87$) $\times 10^{-3}$ as the number of peplomers increases.
-A similar trend is observed for $Pe = 17.6$ (see Fig. \ref{rotational} (b), where oscillatory shear forces remain dominant over thermal fluctuations; $D_r$ decreases from ($1.27$ to $0.99$) $\times 10^{-3}$.
-Thus, when oscillatory shear effects dominate over thermal fluctuations ($Pe > 12$.$5$), a clear pattern emerges: increasing the number of peplomers $N_s$ systematically reduces the rotational diffusion coefficient.
+After analyzing the rotational dynamics of the virus model in Fig. \ref{picos}, the rotational diffusion coefficient $D_r$ was obtained by fitting the linear regime of the MSAD curves (see Eq. (\ref{Delta_Dr})).
+Figure \ref{rotational} shows $D_r$ as a function of peplomer concentration, organized into four panels corresponding to the same values of $Pe$ reported in Fig. \ref{picos}.

-Interestingly, at high $Pe$ values, the relationship between $D_{r}$ and $N_{s}$ can be empirically approximated by a logarithmic trend, $D_{r} = -k \ln(N_{s}) + D_{n}$, where $D_{n}$ is the rotational diffusion coefficient of a virus with a single peplomer and $k$ quantifies the rate at which $D_r$ decreases.
-This expression is not proposed as a global or asymptotic law; instead, it serves as a practical local and systematic representation of the observed diminishing of $D_{r}$ within the finite interval $6\leq N_s\leq50$ examined in this study.
+In Fig. \ref{rotational}(a) ($Pe = 22.6$), $D_r$ decreases from ($1.375 \pm 0.01$ to $0.867 \pm 0.01 $) $\times 10^{-3}$ as the number of peplomers increases.
+Error estimates correspond to the fitting uncertainties.
+A similar trend is observed for $Pe = 17.6$ (see Fig. \ref{rotational} (b), where the oscillatory shear forces remain dominant over thermal fluctuations; $D_r$ decreases from ($1.27 \pm 0.01$ to $0.99 \pm 0.02$) $\times 10^{-3}$.
+Thus, when oscillatory shear effects dominate over thermal fluctuations ($Pe \gtrsim 10$), an overall decreasing trend is observed: increasing the number of peplomers $N_s$ tends to reduce the rotational diffusion coefficient.